Toolsfluent

 6. Conventional bank Hajj schemes (for those without religious preference)

 HBL, MCB, UBL and Bank Alfalah all offer Hajj-targeted savings schemes.
-Profit credited semi-annually; the bank assists with Hajj application paperwork.
+Profit credited semi-annually.
+The bank assists with Hajj application paperwork.
 Rates track the SBP policy rate.
 Convenient if you already have your salary account with the same bank.

 Account for inflation: Hajj costs do not stand still